Mercy Mavericks

 The Mercy University Mavericks are the athletic teams that represents Mercy University located in Dobbs Ferry, New York, United States in intercollegiate sports as a member of the NCAA Division II ranks, primarily competing in the East Coast Conference.

 History

 Mercy University Athletics was founded in 1950.

 In 2024, Mercy University started enhancing its athletic fields on the Dobbs Ferry campus.

 Nickname

 In 2007, the university changed its athletic nickname from "Flyers" to "Mavericks" after the administration reviewed suggestions from students and faculty members.

 Varsity teams

 Mercy University sponsors an intramural sports program, as well as intercollegiate competition in 10 varsity sports: Men's sports include baseball, basketball, lacrosse and soccer; while women's sports include basketball, field hockey, lacrosse, soccer, softball and volleyball.
+Men's volleyball will be added in the 2026–27 school year.

 Facilities

 Mercy University's varied athletic facilities include: